factionsecurity/faction/README.md

 On the first boot, it will ask you to create an admin account.

 ## Import the Vulnerability Templates
-1. Navigate to Admin -> Default Vulnerabilities
+1. Navigate to Templates -> Default Vulnerabilities
-2. Click import VulnDB.
+2. Click Update from VulnDB.

 ## Customize reports
 You can find out more information about creating your own custom report templates here: